AccelByte/accelbyte-unreal-sdk-plugin/README.md

 ## 1. Overview

-The Justice SDK is a plugin for Unreal Engine 4 (4.18.).
+Justice SDK is a plugin for Unreal Engine 4 (4.18.).
-This plugin use to interact with Justice Online Service
+This plugin is used to interact with Justice Online Service.

-The Justice SDK includes:
+Justice SDK includes:

 * Justice Plugin Source Code (located at `/Plugin/JusticeSDK` folder)
 * Justice Custom Web Browser (located at `/Plugin/JusticeWebBrowserWidget` folder)